 Exploring and understanding how materials change when they are exposed to the conditions outside of our atmosphere helps us fine-tune our fundamental understanding of physical and chemical properties of materials, while also assisting us with designing materials of the future.

-Once this experiment is installed on the ISS in early 2021 data will be downlinked to Dr. Sabri and made available to Orion’s Quest.
-At that time the new STS student mission will be announced and made available for teachers to enroll classes.
-Participating students will actively engage in authentic space-based research currently being conducted aboard the International Space Station as they follow the work of Dr. Sabri from pre-launch through recovery and research analysis.
+Data from this experiment is being collected and downlinked to Dr. Sabri and will be available to Orion’s Quest in 2022.
+Once this new STS student mission is announced and made available for teachers participating students will actively engage in this International Space Station research as they follow the work of Dr. Sabri from pre-launch through recovery and research analysis.

 *Sponsored by the International Space Station National Laboratory.

 Dr. Sabri is committed to helping students become interested in and excited about what is happening at NASA and what can be learned from space-based research.
 To support this effort, she and her team are creating a series of video interviews with NASA scientists and engineers, university professors and other experts.
 Each video focuses on a specific topic with a presentation by the speaker and a follow up Q&A with questions from students.
 New videos will continue to be added as they are developed.

 Flight Integration Partner – Alpha Space now Aegis Aerospace.

 Scientists conducting experiments in space need the help of engineers and others to design and build the hardware and coordinate with NASA to deliver and install the experiment on the ISS.
 Aegis Aerospace in Nassau Bay, Texas is the company responsible for the flight integration of Dr. Sabri’s experiment.
 You can learn more about them and the MISSE (Materials International Space Station Experiment) unit that will be home to this experiment while in space by clicking on the link below.

 In addition, here are several other excellent NASA educational resources available to you.